abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter04.md

 Encouraging ourselves is very important.
 That in itself is an act of loving-kindness, encouraging ourselves in something skillful.
-Bhante Gunaratana tells a lovely story.
+Bhante Guṇaratana tells a lovely story.
 He was going to teach in Europe, and when it was getting close to the time that he was to leave, the person who invited him called and asked him, “What do you teach?”
 He said, “I teach mindfulness.
 I teach *vipassanā*.”
 And she said, “You don’t teach